nixcloud/pankat/README.md

 * consider for series that they can be either in posts or any posts/arbitrary folder but are then generated into posts (warn on name collision)

-* live preview
-  * live updates of TOC not working: $("#toc").tocify(); called twice does nothing.
-  * update cmd/pankat-server/ws/server.go to use pub/sub system for websocket where clients can register a certain page; if registered page is changed on the source side live updates are sent
-  * use v8 https://github.com/rogchap/v8go with serverside diffDOM.js to mainly send diffs to the client
-  * integrate leaps editor

 * make evaluation lazy, rework md5 and article re-creation, rework xml, rework timeline
 * // when to rerender article?
 Articles.go